 Missouri casinos operated on riverboats in waterside communities during the 1800’s.
 This was commonplace during that era.
 These riverboats survived through the prohibition days but were never technically legal.
 Authorities looked the other way.

 Horse racing returned in 1984.
 Tracks struggled through the early years.
 The state was unwilling to permit off-track betting on days where there were not live races.
 This was done to encourage live racing days but it had the opposite effect.
 The inability to subsidize tracks with simulcast betting revenue contributed to the industry’s collapse once casinos were legalized in 1994.

 Voters approved a constitutional amendment to create a state lottery the same year the horse racing industry was revived.
 The Missouri Lottery is permitted to hold games of chance.
-These include instant games, lotto drawings, and keno.
+These include instant games, lotto drawings, and keno for money.

 Riverboat Casinos Approved

 Voters returned to the polls in 1992 to approve riverboat casinos.
 The President Casino became the first Missouri casino when it opened on a boat that had been a part of the Mississippi River since 1907.
 It opened in 1994.
 Casino St. Charles opened around the same time.
 Admission fees were charged at the time.
 They ranged from $2 to $5, depending on the day of the week.
 Casinos in Missouri were only open from 10 am to 1 am.
 Excursions were for two hours.
 Players could not lose more than $500 per two-hour cruise.
 Some boats in the early years never left the dock.
 The cruise time was simply the period where the anchor was lifted.